Showing 1 - 1 OF 1

 If your child would like to become a youth sponsor, contact your installation School Liaison Program or youth program/center.

 It is strongly recommended that every individual or family reporting to Andersen Air Force Base have a sponsor.
 Although Guam has many of the amenities associated with a stateside tour there is no substitute for having contact with an individual on-island who has first hand knowledge and who also has a personal interest in your well-being.
 Andersen Air Force Base is quite proud of its sponsor program.
 You can make a request for a sponsor through your orderly room.
-Please coordinate with your sponsor or unit reps regarding arrival to Guam, landing, COVID-19 guidelines and day-to-day life etc.
+Please coordinate with your sponsor or unit reps regarding arrival to Guam, landing, health guidelines and day-to-day life etc.